FAQ

 LTV = 0.84 * 0.91 = 0.7644

-Next, you should divide the LTV by your desired Health Factor, which represents the safety margin for your loan, with higher values indicating a lower risk of liquidation.
+Next, you should divide the LTV by your desired Health Factor, which represents the safety margin for your loan, with higher values indicating a lower liquidation risk.
 In our example, let's assume a Health Factor of 1.05:

 Adjusted LTV = LTV / Health Factor = 0.7644 / 1.05 = 0.728